 Why is Insurance for Professional Services Organizations Important?

-The threat we’re worried about is a lawsuit from customers or other counterparties who were financially harmed by the performance of (or failure to perform) professional services.
+Lawsuits from customers or other parties financially harmed by the performance of (or failure to perform) services are the most significant threat to Professional Service Companies.

-Any one of a company’s clients can claim financial loss.
-Some examples:
+Any one of a company’s clients can claim financial loss, including:

 Legal liability and the potential for lawsuits is among the top concerns facing professional services companies.
 These risks include professional liability, such as errors and omissions and other professional mistakes.
 19% of professional services firms said they worry about customer slips, trips, and falls.